yurigbur/iam-brute/README.md

 As AWS permissions can be scoped to certain resources, the script might receive access denied responses for dummy parameters even though the request would succeed with other parameters.
 With the --context flag a JSON file can be provided that contains valid role names, arns, ids, ... that are than used in the requests.
 The parameters can be scoped globally or for specific services.
 Have a loog at the example for information on how to format the context file. **Currently there can be only one value per parameter**.

 ## Disclaimer
 I started writing this tool as I was frustrated with the coverage and maintenance state of other well known aws iam enumeration tools like enumerate-iam and weirdAAL.
 I am not a developer and I work on this with a very limted time budget.
-Therefore, you should not expect the script to be performant.
+Therefore, you should not expect the script to be performant or bug-free.
+Feel free to create issues or pull requests but do not expect them to be processed in a timely manner.

 ### Roadmap / Ideas
 - Include permissions besides get, list and describe with dry-runs if available
 - Increase the dynamic parameter generation success rate by identifying re-occuring patterns and use fitting dummy parameters.
 - Improve multi-threading exception handling
-- Write watcher that kills hanging threads.
-- Re-write Logging / Output
+- Re-write Logging / Output.
-- Support multiple values for the same parameter key for context support
+- Support multiple values for the same parameter key for context support.
+- Improve context with the collected successful responses.
+- Add file-based output with sorted permissions.